 - Banif Exchange Rates

 - APS Bank Exchange Rates

 A great service for receiving and making payments is Transferwise, it’s cheaper than using PayPal or bank transfers.
-It’s still quite new but I’m sure we’ll be hearing more about it in the coming months.
+I always use Transferwise when making currency conversions, such as when I want to invest in UK property through property crowdfunding sites.

 What are your thoughts?